 Policy Insights, the Budget Center’s annual conference, is the premier event for advocates, policymakers, researchers, and other leaders working to improve the lives of low- and middle-income Californians.
 The conference fosters a discussion on expanding economic opportunity for all Californians.

 The following is the agenda and schedule for Policy Insights 2018, which was held on March 22 at the Sacramento Convention Center and attended by 300 people from around the state.
-This page includes links to presentations and handouts from the conference sessions as noted.
+This page includes links to presentations and handouts from the conference sessions as noted, as well as video recordings of the three plenary sessions.

 8:30-8:50 Registration and Continental Breakfast